19415 Deerfield Avenue • Suite 112 • Lansdowne, VA 20176 • 703-724-1195

 Patients can be stratified into different risk groups, based on stage, grade and volume of disease, in an effort to predict their outcome and to assess their suitability for different types of treatment.
 Treatment of prostate cancer depends on the extent of disease and the age and overall health of the patient.
 Treatment options available for organ confined prostate cancer (Stage T1 and T2) include observation alone, radiation therapy and radical prostatectomy.
 In some places in this country, cryosurgery is also used to treat organ confined prostate cancer.
 Although publicized heavily, this technique is still in the investigational stages.
 It is currently not the standard of care and it is recommended that it only be carried out as part of an investigational protocol under the auspices of a university setting.

-The rationale for observation alone (also known as “wait and watch” or expectant management) as a treatment choice is the recognition that some men may die of other illnesses before they die of their prostate cancer.
+The rationale for active surveillance as a treatment choice is the recognition that some men may die of other illnesses before they die of prostate cancer.
 One of the difficulties encountered in treating prostate cancer is trying to predict its biological potential.
 In the older man with other health troubles, and a type of cancer that does not appear particularly aggressive, it may be appropriate to choose observation.
-In the younger man, this it not the favorable choice since it can be anticipated that the cancer will spread outside the prostate in 60 to 70% of men within 10 years after diagnosis.
+In the younger man, active surveillancemay be suitable for those men with low risk cancers.
+For younger men with medium or high risk cancer, this is not the favorable choice since it is possible that the cancer may spread beyond the prostate.
 For those men in whom the cancer spreads outside the prostate, they may subsequently die secondary to complications from the prostate cancer.

 Radiation therapy involves the application of x-ray treatment to the prostate in an effort to eradicate the cancerous cells or at least arrest their growth.
-Radiation can be delivered in two different forms: external beam radiotherapy or brachytherapy (the insertion of radioactive seeds into the prostate).
-External radiation is typically given over a course of approximately 40 treatments.
-It is usually given five days a week for a six- to eight-week treatment total.
+The radiation treatment avenue includes a choice of one of the four different forms of radiation treatment which are: 3D CT guided external beam radiation therapy, seed implant (also called brachytherapy) CyberKnife, and proton beam.
+CT guided External radiation is typically given over a course of approximately 40 treatments.
+It is usually given five days a week for a six- to eight-week treatment total Cyberknife involves 5 treatments given over a 2 week period.
+Proton beam therapy usually involves 4 weeks of treatment.

 Radical prostatectomy refers to the surgical removal of the prostate.
-Surgery is carried out through either an open or laparoscopic approach, with use of the da Vinci robot.
+Surgery is done with a laparoscopic approach, with use of the da Vinci robot.
 At surgery, the first step is the removal of the lymph nodes to determine if there are microscopic areas of cancer spread.
 After lymph node removal, the prostate and the attached seminal vesicles, which are accessory glands of prostate, are removed.
 The bladder is then rejoined to the urethra.

 On some occasions, men who are treated with radical prostatectomy can require additional therapy once they recover from surgery.
 If there are microscopic areas of lymph node involvement, hormonal therapy may be required (see below).
 If there is evidence of extension of the cancer up to the margins of the surgical resection, radiation may be added as follow-up treatment.